deathworlders/online/content/books/deathworlders/chapter-05-deliverance.md

 "It's not aggressive enough."
 Tremblay said. when Sung raised an eyebrow and gestured  a need for more information, he stood up and put down his coffee.

-"Okay, so when a soldier enters a hostile area full of known threats, they move like *this*..."
+"Okay, so when a soldier enters a hostile area full of known threats, they move like *this..."*

 Miming holding a gun, he barged forward, pretend weapon tucked tight into his shoulder and pointed almost along his sightline, weight forward, posture loose but coiled, ready to spring in any direction as danger demanded.
 Sung blinked and the general was half-way through dropping some virtual targets with a volley of precise shots.
 The burst of simulated violence lasted no more than a second or two before he relaxed again.